What is a Small Business Investment Company (SBIC)?

 - Your business cannot be a "prohibited business" (re-lenders or re-investors; passive businesses; most real estate businesses; farmland; project financings, or businesses contrary to the public interest.)

-Working with an SBIC
+Getting Started with an SBIC

 The SBA describes the steps in finding an SBIC: